 Why is a comprehensive eye exam important?

-Our eyesight evolves throughout our lives, and children’s eyes are only beginning to develop, which is why regular comprehensive eye exams are important.
+Our eyesight evolves throughout our lives, and children’s eyes are only beginning to develop, which is why regular exam of your eyes is important.
 Checking on the eyes every year allows the optometrist to identify and diagnose any vision or eye health issues that may develop.
 And it gives them a baseline for how much these issues have changed over a given period.

 Computer usage is also at an all-time high for people of all ages, impacting overall eye health.
 By spending too much time on screens, you can develop symptoms such as digital eye strain.
-Instead of coping with these symptoms on your own and having them affect your daily life, a comprehensive eye exam can help you move forward.
+Instead of coping with these symptoms on your own and having them affect your daily life, a timley visit to an Eye Doctor can help you prevent eye health issues.

 Did you know?